 - a.
-Notify the USPO/USPSO, or follow other notification protocol outlined by the USPO/USPSO CO, within 24 hours or as specified in writing by the Contracting Officer CO of defendant/person under supervision behavior including but not limited to: - (1) Positive drug or alcohol test results. - (2) Attempts to adulterate a urine specimen and/or compromise any drug detection methodology to determine illicit drug usage. - (3) Attempts or offers of bribery. - (4) Attempts at subterfuge and/or failure to produce a urine specimen for testing (i.e., stall; withholding a specimen or failure to produce a specimen of sufficient quantity for testing). - (5) Failure to appear as directed for any scheduled service as authorized on the Probation Form 45, including but not limited to, drug testing (to include urine collection, alcohol test, and sweat patch), evaluation, assessment, counseling session, polygraph testing, medication appointments. or alcohol test (i.e., no show). - (6) Failure to follow vendor staff direction. - (7) Apparent failure to comply with conditions of supervision.

-(8) Any behavior that might increase the risk of the defendant/person under supervision to the community or any specific third party.
+Notify the USPO/USPSO, or follow other notification protocol outlined by the CO, within 24 hours or as specified in writing by the CO of defendant/person under supervision behavior including but not limited to: - (1) Positive drug or alcohol test results. - (2) Attempts to adulterate a urine specimen and/or compromise any drug detection methodology to determine illicit drug usage. - (3) Attempts or offers of bribery. - (4) Attempts at subterfuge and/or failure to produce a urine specimen for testing (i.e., stall; withholding a specimen or failure to produce a specimen of sufficient quantity for testing). - (5) Failure to appear as directed for any service as authorized on the Probation Form 45, including but not limited to, drug testing (to include urine collection, alcohol test, and sweat patch), evaluation, assessment, counseling session, polygraph testing, medication appointments. - (6) Failure to follow vendor staff direction. - (7) Apparent failure to comply with programmatic rules or conditions of supervision, including but not limited to using drugs or admitting to the use of drugs, association with other persons under supervision or convicted felons, or engaging in criminal conduct. - (8) Any behavior that might increase the risk of the defendant/person under supervision to the community or any specific third party.
 Behaviors under this subsection shall be immediately reported to the USPO/USPSO and CO.